thomshutt/infinite-monkeys/README.md

 Inspired by the [What are the most uplifting comments you've read on HN?](https://news.ycombinator.com/item?id=9393213) discussion

+Suggestions for new chapters are welcome, just submit a pull request.

 ### Download the latest version:

 [ePUB](https://github.com/thomshutt/infinite-monkeys/raw/master/output/infinite-monkeys.epub)